nzakas/understandinges6/manuscript/11-Promises.md

 });
 ```

 Each promise here resolves with a number.
 The call to `Promise.all()` creates promise `p4`, which is ultimately fulfilled when promises `p1`, `p2`, and `p3` are fulfilled.
 The result passed to the fulfillment handler for `p4` is an array containing each resolved value: 42, 43, and 44.
-The values are stored in the order the promises resolved, so you can match promise results to the promises that resolved to them.
+The values are stored in the order the promises were passed to `Promise.all`, so you can match promise results to the promises that resolved to them.

 If any promise passed to `Promise.all()` is rejected, the returned promise is immediately rejected without waiting for the other promises to complete: